-Interestingly, 7% of 529 account owners on our platform have assets invested in both age-based and individual portfolios.
+Interestingly, 9% of 529 account owners on our platform are invested in both age-based and individual portfolios.
 This suggests that these investors might have some confusion about the intended use of an age-based portfolio and the fact that it's intended to capture all savings and reallocate them appropriately as the beneficiary ages.
-There's certainly room for more 529 education to ensure savers have the information they need to make informed decisions.

-of 529 assets invested in both age-based and individual portfolios
+of 529 accounts invested in both age-based and individual portfolios

 Every dollar helps

-This trend supports the idea that savers don’t have to take an "all or nothing" approach to saving for education.
-Every dollar saved today is one less that needs to be borrowed or repaid in the form of student loan debt.
+These trends support the idea that savers don't have to take an "all or nothing" approach to saving for education.
+Every dollar saved today is one less that needs to be borrowed or repaid in the form of student loans.

 The value of saving versus borrowing

-For that loan amount, the student would be required to pay $8,093 in interest over ten years.
-That’s equal to 23% of the original loan amount.
+For that loan amount, the student would be required to pay $10,725 in interest over ten years.
+That’s equal to over 40% of the original loan amount.
 In the long run, saving proves to be a much more cost-effective strategy than borrowing.